-Regardless of the type of cancer, being aware of nutrient intake is essential for patients during treatment.
-When chemotherapy is the first line of treatment for cancer patients, making sure the body takes in enough protein and calories is essential.
+Regardless of the type of cancer, being aware of nutrient intake is essential during treatment.
+When chemotherapy is the first line of treatment, making sure the body takes in enough protein and calories is essential.
 It is important to get enough nutrients into the body’s healthy cells to allow them to function at their best.
-Patients may need to alter eating patterns to get maximum nutrition delivered to the body in a way which is easy to digest and tolerate, perhaps through frequent small meals.
-Ideally both patients and their caregivers should consider planning meals ahead to both manage side effects and help keep their bodies strong.
-See below for some meal ideas to help with this.
+You may need to alter eating patterns to get maximum nutrition delivered to the body in an easy and tolerable way, perhaps through frequent small meals.
+Ideally, both individuals and their caregivers should consider planning meals ahead to both manage side effects and help keep their bodies strong.

 Salads: To get your 5-a-day, salads can be a lot more than just lettuce and cucumber, nice as they are!
 Try these to get going: Wilted Chard Salad with Walnuts, Southwestern Kale Salad, Poached Pear Salad with White Wine Vinaigrette, Chicken Salad.

-Desserts: Simple fruit desserts satisfy your sweet tooth while bringing vitamins and nutrients along too.
+Desserts: Simple fruit desserts satisfy your sweet tooth while bringing vitamins and nutrients along, too.
 Frozen fruits and berries give us great nutrition year-round.
-Try these basics.
 If weight loss is a problem, add a little cream or whole milk Greek yogurt for extra calories: Microwave Strawberry Compote, Lemony Berry Parfait, Simple Baked Apples, Poached Pears with Vanilla, Avocado Chocolate Mousse.

 Smoothies and Drinks: